Table of Contents

 In this article, we'll detail how to forward performance metrics from your Heroku dynos and select add-ons, to a Hosted Graphite backend.

-Hosted Graphite by MetricFire is a robust data storage backend that allows you to build custom dashboards and alerts from your data.
+Hosted Graphite by MetricFire is a robust data storage backend that enables you to create custom dashboards and alerts using your data.
 Hosted Graphite manages a service that parses through your Heroku log-drain output, converts the data to the Graphite format, and forwards them to your Hosted Graphite account.
 You can then use these Graphite metrics to build custom dashboards and alerts.
-Additionally, you can store more than just Heroku metrics which can give you visibility into multiple layers of your infrastructure under a single pane of glass.
+Additionally, you can store more than just Heroku metrics, which can give you visibility into multiple layers of your infrastructure under a single pane of glass.

 Heroku has an add-on for Hosted Graphite that can easily be enabled through the Heroku UI, or from a similar command from within the Heroku CLI: